 The work of organisations such as the Beckley Foundation has helped create more interest in alternative options to the current drug control paradigm than ever before.
 It is becoming increasingly clear that the ‘War on Drugs’ has failed, so Amanda Feilding undertook the present report to address the growing appetite for drug policy reform.

-The Report will assess the harms related to four substance-types: cannabis, psychedelics, MDMA (‘Ecstasy’), and new psychoactive substances (NPS).
-It will formulate models of strict regulation based on the developing evidence-base, and propose methodological tools for assessing the benefits and harms of the different regulatory models, which could be adapted to different national realities.
+Our Roadmaps to Regulation reports assess the harms related to four substance-types: cannabis, psychedelics, MDMA (‘Ecstasy’), and new psychoactive substances (NPS).
+They formulate models of strict regulation based on the developing evidence-base, and propose methodological tools for assessing the benefits and harms of the different regulatory models, which could be adapted to different national realities.
+Roadmaps to Regulation: New Psychoactive Substances was published in 2016 and in 2019 we released the latest instalment, Roadmaps to Regulation: MDMA.

 On 26 May 2016, the New Psychoactive Substances Act passed into UK law, rendering it illegal to buy, sell or supply any substance deemed to have psychoactive properties.